While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 You will also need a really good email software, so you can set up sequences that help you build relationships with people.”

 Gone are the days where you need a rusty old cash machine.
 Square modernizes the in-store payment process by allowing you to take payments with an iPad or smart device.
-It’s a powerful, secure system that takes the hassle out of payments.
+It’s a powerful, secure payment gateway that takes the hassle out of getting paid.

 Scheduling your social media posts gives you time to work on other projects while still growing your online presence.
 There's a bunch of apps out there that let you automate, analyze, control and dive deeper into your social accounts.